razroo/html-to-adf/README.md

 # Html To ADF
-Used to convert Atlassian Document Format from ADF to html and also from html to adf
+Used to convert from Atlassian Document Format(ADF) and also from html to ADF.
+In addition, allows to convert from Jira Markdown to regular markdown.

 # How to install
 ```
 npm install @razroo/html-to-adf --save
 ```

-## Two main functions
+## HTML to ADF + ADF to HTML

 ### convertHtmlToADF